analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 	<img src="https://c5.staticflickr.com/9/8602/28168210924_e491c940a9_o.jpg"/>
 </figure>

 In practical terms, the Full Frame E-mount system could be considered a joint venture between Sony and Zeiss.
 The two companies have a long-standing working relationship, and nowhere is it more evident than here.
-Indeed, Sony and Zeiss combined have released a staggering 23 Full Frame lenses for the E-mount system to date, and we haven’t even gotten to Photokina 2016 yet.
+Indeed, Sony and Zeiss combined have released a staggering 25 Full Frame lenses for the E-mount system to date, including two new lenses in the days leading up to Photokina 2016.
 No matter how you look at it, that’s an impressive pace.

-But with so many new and shiny things to choose from, it can be hard to make the right choice for your needs.
+With so many new and shiny things to choose from, it can sometimes be hard to make the right choice for your needs.
 In this guide, we’ll go over the finest pieces of glass for the Full Frame E-mount system.

 <p class="card-separator">♤</p>